lsgrep/notebooks/_posts/2020-01-25-Setting up Media Server with Jellyfin.md

 ---
 title: "Setting Up a Media Server with Jellyfin"
-description: "tinkering a media server"
+description: ""
 layout: post
 toc: false
 comments: true
 hide: false
-categories: [hacking]
+categories: [fun]
+image: assets/jellyfin-nvidia.png
 ---
 I have an Ubuntu desktop machine with an old Nvidia card.
 It has OKish specs, but it is a bit noisy for my liking.
 In short, I've made it into a publicly accessible Jellyfin media server with Traefik+Wireguard and moved it to the corner of my place with USB WiFi stick plugged in.